 Sort – This step focuses on the elimination of any unnecessary workplace clutter.
 In a process called “red tagging,” all workplace items are sorted through, with a red tag placed on any that are not absolutely necessary for completing a task.
 Once tools, supplies, materials and equipment have been tagged, they are then relocated to a holding area for a follow up evaluation.
 Items that are only seldom used can be stored closer in proximity to the workspace, while obsolete clutter should be discarded.

 Sorting’s benefits include: a more effective use of space, simplified tasks, a reduction in hazards, and a significant decrease in distracting clutter.

 Set in Order – The goal of this step is to examine methods of storage that are effective and efficient, sometimes referred to as “visual management,” and then create a work environment that is organized, ergonomic, uncluttered and easily navigable.
-Some question to ask during this step might be: Which specific items are needed to perform a task?
+Some questions to ask during this step might be: Which specific items are needed to perform a task?
 How many items need to be readily accessible and where should they be located?

 The methodical storage of materials means that every item has a predetermined location where it will remain until it used, and then it will be returned immediately following its use.
 Labels and color coding are also helpful techniques to use in this step.
 With an organized and efficient use of storage, everyone is easily able to locate important items and enjoy a less stressful work environment.

 Shine – With the clutter gone and the storage organized, the next step is to properly and thoroughly clean the work area every day.
 This step is critical as a way of sustaining the improvements begun in the Sort and Set phases.
 All storage areas, machines, equipment, tools and work surfaces must be cleaned and checked regularly.
 Employees will feel more comfortable in this clean and uncluttered environment, which could also lead to increased ownership of the organization’s goals and vision.